 Capital: Dushanbe

-The number of resident population at the beginning of 2010 - 7529.6 thousand people
+The resident population at the beginning of 2010 was 7529.6 thousand people

 Borders with Afghanistan, China, Kyrgyzstan, Uzbekistan

-Dushanbe is located at 38° north latitude and 68° east longitude at an altitude of about 800 m above sea level in the densely populated Gissar valley.
-Dushanbe has a pronounced continental climate, with dry and hot summers and wet cool winters.
+Dushanbe is located at 38° northern latitude and 68° east longitude at an altitude of about 800 m above sea level in the densely populated Gissar valley.
+In Dushanbe there is a pronounced continental climate, with dry and hot summers and wet, cool winters

 Geopolitics